 This article examines and compares the former land rich rules and the new landholder rules.
 The key difference between the two models is that the landholder model imposes a duty where the value of the entity’s landholdings in the state exceeds a certain value, regardless of whether that land constitutes a substantial portion of the entity’s total assets, as required under the land rich model.
 As a result, the number of entities subject to the duty will inevitably increase, and there will be both a broadening of the duty base and an increase in actual duty payable.

-Marc's tax law experience comes from over 14 years practising in accounting and legal spheres in both domestic and international environments.
+Marc Romaldi, CTA, has over 14 years tax law experience from practising in accounting and legal spheres in both domestic and international environments.
 Capital gains tax, general income tax, international tax, stamp duty, GST, superannuation and fringe benefits tax all form part of Marc's tax law skill set.
 This expertise is used to advise ASX-listed companies, private enterprises and high net worth individuals on the commercial and tax implications of structuring, restructuring, acquisitions and sales.
-Marc's customer base appreciates his ability to understand their business, distil complex legal issues and achieve practical outcomes.
-Those customers come from a variety of industries, with Marc having particular expertise in the pharmacy and property industries.
-Current at 18 May 2015